Heat Pumps vs. Propane Furnaces

 Annual Fuel Utilization Efficiency (AFUE) is the measurement of a furnace’s efficiency in converting fuel to heat energy.
 The higher the AFUE rating, the more efficient the unit is.
 High-efficiency propane furnaces are available with AFUE efficiency levels up to 98%.
 The efficiency of ground source heat pumps is measured through Coefficient of Performance (COP).
 COP represents the ratio of total heating capacity to the unit’s electrical energy input.

 AFUE ratings account for fuel consumption directly related to space heating.
 However, they do not account for the electrical use of the blower motor.
-COP measures efficiency, but does not reflect the performance of the entire GHSP system, since it excludes the energy required to pump the ground loop and blower motor.
+COP measures efficiency but does not reflect the performance of the entire GSHP system, since it excludes the energy required to pump the ground loop and blower motor.
 In Missouri, the Energy Star program certifies propane furnaces with a 95% AFUE or higher.
-GHSP’s are required to have a COP greater than 3.6 to earn the Energy Star label.
+GSHP’s are required to have a COP greater than 3.6 to earn the Energy Star label.

 The Cost of a Propane Furnace vs. Ground Source Heat Pump System